 A research participation course for advanced science students.
 Students will work closely with the instructor on a research topic of mutual interest.
 Students should enroll for at least two successive semesters.
 A research paper is required.
-(This course contains a significant writing component.)
-Prerequisite: Permission of the instructor.
+This course includes a significant writing component.
+Prerequisite: Permission from the instructor.
 Offered by individual instruction.